 With the basic information out of our way, we’ll continue with our next segment.
-We test each VPN for their website unblocking abilities, especially with media streaming websites.
-The following table will tell you how Zenmate ranks in terms of unblocking such websites.
+We test each VPN for their website unblocking abilities, especially with media streaming platforms.
+The following table will tell you how ZenMate ranks in terms of unblocking such websites.

 |Media Streaming Support|

 And lastly, we have just one more table for you.
 We’ve created the following one for those readers who just want the highlights.
 Therefore, here’s our opinion after having tested ZenMate VPN for ourselves.

 |Pros||Easy to install and use; Fully automated; Unblocks Netflix; Reliable performance; Nicely designed UI; Affordable long-term plans.|